gattaca-com/based-op/docs/docs/overview.md

 For a more in-depth overview, check out our EthResearch [post](https://ethresear.ch/t/becoming-based-a-path-towards-decentralised-sequencing/21733).

 ## Status quo
-- Users currently enjoy an excellent user experience (UX) on L2s, enabled by soft preconfirmations issued by centralized sequencers.
+- Users currently enjoy an excellent UX on L2s, enabled by soft preconfirmations issued by centralized sequencers.
-- By holding the exclusive right to advance the L2 state, these sequencers can
+- By holding the exclusive right to advance the L2 state, these sequencers can give guarantees about the execution of these transactions.
 - L2s avoid the overhead of consensus mechanisms, unlocking a design space that achieves performance and throughput far beyond even the most efficient L1s.

 Currently, most L2s rely on  centralized sequencers that require user trust, raising concerns about censorship resistance and liveness.
 While some L2s include an "escape hatch" mechanism, it often comes at the cost of degraded user experience due to significant delays.